SyamkumarCyderes/DS-EntraID-IAM/README.md

-Just ream me.
+Just read me.
 Details will be added soon.